jonaskris/struct_packer/README.md

 ```
 pub fn set_changed_state(current_drawkey: &DrawKey, last_drawkey: Option<&DrawKey>) {
   // Implementation not included.
-  // This function should compare the two drawkeys, if the current_drawkey has some state which is different than last_drawkey, change the appropriate state in OpenGL.
+  // This function should compare each field of the two drawkeys, if the current_drawkey has some state which is different than last_drawkey, change the appropriate state in OpenGL.
   // If last_drawkey is Option(None), just set the state.
 }